 Sélectionner une page

-Khas Muhammad Shirwani ق
+Khas Muhammad ash-Shirwani ق

 I weep and he makes me happy.